rust-lang/unsafe-code-guidelines/reference/src/representation/structs-and-tuples.md

 - `#[repr(transparent)]` -- request that a "wrapper struct" be treated "as if" it were an instance of its field type when passed as an argument

+### Details *not* relevant to layout

+Although the compiler is free to choose the layout of structs as it likes, we do put some restrictions on it:

+- Layout must be **deterministic** -- if you compile the same program twice (with the same compilation settings), the layout of the structs in the program should not change.
+  - Open question: What sorts of changes can cause layout to change?
+    Do you have to make changes to the types (transitively) included in the struct?
+Or can any sort of change suffice.
+- **Field names** are not relevant to layout: changing the name of a field in a struct will never affect its layout.
+- **Privacy** is not relevant to layout: changing whether a field is public or private does not affect layout, although it may affect who can observe the layout (e.g., in a `#[repr(C)]` struct, if fields are public, then one may find that client libraries are relying on the order of fields in your struct in some fashion).

 ### Default layout ("repr rust")